kalikadesai/data-analyst-portfolio/STEM-Wage-Gap/README.md

+## Exploration of the Gender Wage Gap in STEM Occupations
 ###### Note: this was a semester-long partner project I completed for a university statistics course.
 Only my contributions to the project are included here.

 ## Summary